Warm Ups: Number Talks and MoreDecember 1, 2016

 - Math for Love Number Talks for Grade 3 & 4 (and up)

 There have also been some exciting developments on Number Talk technology recently.
-My favorites:

 - Fraction Talks (for upper elementary, middle school, and high school)